Xanthan Gum Substitutes: Here’s Everything You Need To Know

 1. Psyllium Husk

 You can use psyllium husk in a 2:1 ratio to replace xanthan gum.
-Psyllium husk is made from the husks of Plantago ovataseeds.
-Just like xanthan gum, it is a soluble fiber that also forms a gel-like substance when mixed with liquids.
+Psyllium husk is made from the husks of Plantago ovate seeds.
+Like xanthan gum, it is a soluble fiber that forms a gel-like substance when mixed with liquids.
 To replace xanthan gum, use twice as much psyllium husk.

 2. Cornstarch

-Cornstarch is one of the options on this list that is gluten-free but is not keto-friendly.
-It’s a highly absorbent thickener and you can use it as a direct 1:1 substitute for xanthan gum.
+Cornstarch is one of the options on this list, and it is gluten-free but not keto-friendly.
+It’s a highly absorbent thickener, and you can use it as a direct 1:1 substitute for xanthan gum.
 It does have lots of carbs in it, however, so it’s not a good choice for low-carb baking.

 3. Unflavored Gelatin

 Unflavored gelatin is made from animal collagen.
-It is an excellent choice if you are baking things like bread or muffins.
+It is an excellent choice for baking things like bread or muffins.
 To use it as a xanthan gum substitute, you’ll need 2 parts of gelatin for every 1 part xanthan gum.

 4. Guar Gum

-Another name for guar gum is Guran and it is made from guar beans.
+Another name for guar gum is Guran, which is made from guar beans.
 It isn’t as effective as xanthan gum, so you’ll need 3 parts of guar gum for every one part of xanthan gum.

 5. Chia Seeds And Water

-Chia seeds are an excellent replacement for xanthan because they are plant-based and full of nutrients too (which xanthan gum does not).
-The only downside is that you have to use water and add a bit more time to your baking time.
+Chia seeds are an excellent replacement for xanthan because they are plant-based and full of nutrients (unlike xanthan gum).
+The only downside is that you must use water and add more time to your baking time.

 Soak chia seeds in 2 parts water for 1 part chia seeds.
 Stir until the mixture becomes viscous (gooey).